pantheon-systems/documentation/source/content/guides/platform-considerations/06-php-platform.md

 ## PHP Short Tags

 PHP short tags (`<? ... ?>`) are not supported on Pantheon.
-The [PHP Manual](https://secure.php.net/manual/en/language.basic-syntax.phpmode.php) recommends not utilizing short tags because they are not supported on every server.
+The [PHP Manual](https://secure.php.net/manual/en/language.basic-syntax.phpmode.php) recommends not using short tags because they are not supported on every server.
 Additionally, using short tags can interfere with embedding PHP in XML.
-Avoiding their use leads to more portable, re-distributable code.
+Your code will be more portable and re-distributable if you do not use short tags.

 ## Server Side Includes (SSI)

-Pantheon does not and will not support Server Side Includes.
+Pantheon does not support Server Side Includes.
 We recommend converting those to use PHP includes.

 ## XML-RPC